jupyterlab/extension-examples/commands/README.md

 commands.execute(command, { origin: 'from init' }).catch(reason => {
   console.error(
-    `An error occurs during the execution of tutorial:command.\n${reason}` );
+    `An error occurred during the execution of tutorial:command.\n${reason}` );
 });
 ```

-When running JupyterLab with this extension active, the following message should
+When running JupyterLab with this extension, the following message should
 appears in the web browser console:

 ```